You are here

 The Colony Park Sustainable Community Initiative began as a three-year master planning process supported through a $3 million U.S. Department of Housing and Urban Development Sustainable Communities Challenge Grant and led by the City of Austin Neighborhood Housing and Community Development Department.
 The culmination of this planning process was the adoption of the Colony Park Master Plan and Design Guidelines for the 208-acre parcel of publicly-owned land located on Loyola Lane between Johnny Morris Road and Decker Lane.

 With the adoption of the Master Plan and Design Guidelines, the City of Austin Economic Development Department has taken the lead in focusing attention toward building partnerships that can make this vision a reality.
-The City of Austin Economic Development Department is actively searching for a master developer partner to work with city staff and the community to plant seeds of change for a more complete community in this part of Austin.
-By working together, we can develop the 208-acres of publicly-owned land to help transform it into a complete community with vibrant opportunities to live, shop, work, and play.
+The City is actively searching for a master developer partner to work with city staff and the community to build a more complete community in this part of Austin.
+By working together, we can develop the land and transform it into a complete community with vibrant opportunities to live, shop, work, and play.

 Tuesday, February 14, 2017

 Turner-Roberts Recreation Center, 7201 Colony Loop Drive

 We invite you to attend our next community meeting for Phase II of the Colony Park Sustainable Communities Sustainable Initiative.
 The event will feature a health fair and community meeting on the implementation of the Colony Park Master Plan.

 Community members will learn more about the process of securing a master developer for the Colony Park Master Plan.
 The Healthy Hearts Fair event will include free food, health service provider booths, and an opportunity for residents to learn more about locally grown produce.

 For additional information about the event please contact email@example.com.